Using Text Data Files with Impala Tables

 The data files created by any INSERT statements will use the Ctrl-A character (hex 01) as a separator between each column value.

 A common use case is to import existing text files into an Impala table.
-The syntax is more verbose, with several clauses at the end; the significant part is the FIELDS TERMINATED BY clause.
+The syntax is more verbose; the significant part is the FIELDS TERMINATED BY clause, which must be preceded by the ROW FORMAT DELIMITED clause.
+The statement can end with a STORED AS TEXTFILE clause, but that clause is optional because text format tables are the default.
 For example:

 You can create tables with specific separator characters to import text files in familiar formats such as CSV, TSV, or pipe-separated.
 You can also use these tables to produce output data files, by copying data into them through the INSERT ...
 SELECT syntax and then extracting the data files from the Impala data directory.